A Foodcentric Life

 Please see the recipe list for measurements, salt, and pepper.

 Chef's Tip: Choosing the Right Mustard.
-Mustard is your personality lever.
+While Dijon mustard is the key, you have options on mustards to change things up.
 One swap will completely change your mustard aioli into a fun new flavor, making it endlessly useful.

 • Dijon - Smooth, sharp, and balanced.
-My default choice for a refined, versatile sauce.
+The natural choice for Dijonnaise.

 • Whole Grain - Adds texture and little pops of flavor.
 Beautiful with steak or roasted vegetables.